LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: Security Analysis

 :

 $Pr[Win]= Pr[\overline{Abort 1}]$ $\cdot Pr[Forge|\overline{Abort1}] \cdot Pr[\overline{Abort2}$ $|\overline{Abort1} \wedge Forge]$.
 Therefore, $Pr[Win]$ is bounded as: $\bullet$~\underline{{\em Execution Time Analysis:}} The running time of \F is that of \A plus the time required to respond to $q_s$ public key and signature queries.
 Each signature query demands $H$ and $k\cdot \prf(.)$; and each $\infhorspkconstr(.)$ query needs $(t+2)\cdot\fheeval(\prf)$ .
 The approximate running time of \F is $\mathcal{O}(t') = \mathcal{O}(t) + q_s\cdot(k\cdot\prf + (t+2)\fheeval(\prf))$. $\bullet$~\underline{{\em Indistinguishability Argument}}: In the real view of \A ($\mathcal{A}_{real}$), all values are computed from the master secret key and seeds as in the key generation, signing, and public key construction algorithms.
-The simulated view of \A ($\mathcal{A}_{sim}$) is identical to $\mathcal{A}_{real}$, except $\pk_i^w$ is replaced with the challenge \hors~public key.
+The simulated view of \A ($\mathcal{A}_{sim}$) is identical to $\mathcal{A}_{real}$, except $\pk_i^w$ is replaced with the challenge $\hors$ public key.
 This implies that $(\sk_i^w=\overline{\sk}, \pk_i^w=\overline{\pk})$ holds.
 Since $\horskg(.)$ generates the secret keys random uniformly (Definition \ref{def:HORS}), the joint probability distribution of $(\sk_i^w, \pk_i^w)$ in $\mathcal{A}_{sim}$ is similar to that of $\mathcal{A}_{real}$.
 Therefore, $\mathcal{A}_{real}$ and $\mathcal{A}_{sim}$ are computationally indistinguishable. $\blacksquare$

-\begin{mycorollary} The \infhors~scheme provides PQ promises. \end{mycorollary}
+\begin{mycorollary} The $\infhors$ scheme provides PQ promises. \end{mycorollary}

-\textit{Proof}: Based on the preceding formal security analysis and the incorporation of cryptographic primitives such as FHE, PRF, and hash functions, the $\infhors$ scheme ensures PQ assurances.
+\textit{Proof}: Based on our preceding formal security analysis and the incorporation of cryptographic primitives such as FHE, PRF, and hash functions, the $\infhors$ scheme ensures PQ assurances.
 Specifically, the PRF and hash functions, being symmetric cryptography primitives, remain unaffected by Shor's algorithm, while the impact of Grover's probabilistic algorithm can be mitigated by scaling up the sizes, considering the potential of quantum computers.
-Additionally, the FHE schemes, exemplified by our instantiation, the BGV scheme \cite{brakerski2014leveled}, are constructed upon lattice-based hard problems like General-LWE assumptions, thereby reinforcing the assurance of PQ promises.
+Additionally, the FHE schemes, exemplified by our instantiation, the BGV scheme \cite{brakerski2014leveled}, are constructed upon lattice-based hard problems (e.g., General-LWE), which provide PQ security. $\blacksquare$